jakuta-tech/JitDecrypter/README.md

 ### JitDecrypter Project

-This project contains the components required for **just-in-time (JIT) decryption** of code in the *.prot* section at execution time.
-It also supports the execution of code from standard, non-encrypted sections.
+This project provides components for **just-in-time (JIT) decryption*** of code in encrypted sections, enabling encrypted code to run on demand while standard, non-encrypted code continues to execute normally.
+It also includes demonstration code as a proof of concept.
-Additionally, it serves as both a demonstration and a proof of concept.
-As demonstration, the protected code contains the following code:
-- The user can input text
-- The user input is then processed to compute its CRC32 value

-Both functions are executed within the encrypted *.prot* section.

 #### Core Class: Tracer

 The central component of the solution is the *Tracer* class.
-When activated, it enables execution of protected code in the *.prot* section; deactivating it restores normal code execution.
+Activating it via the *StartTracing* method enables execution of protected code in an encrypted section, while deactivating it with *StopTracing* restores normal code execution.

+#### Demo Code

+As a demonstration, the following code is included:

+- The user can input text.
+- The input is then processed to compute its CRC32 value.

+Both functions are executed within the encrypted *.prot* section.

 ## Simplifications